 Breach and attack simulation (BAS) is a relatively new IT security technology that can automatically spot vulnerabilities in an organization’s cyber defenses, akin to continuous, automated penetration testing.
-The best tools also recommend and prioritize fixes to maximize security staff time and minimize cyber risk.
+BAS offers more than just pen testing and red team insights, going further in recommending and prioritizing fixes to maximize security resources and minimize cyber risk.

-Here are 11 of the top early movers in the BAS market, based in part on Gartner and CyberDB research.
-Also see our picks for top vulnerability management solutions for a tangential market.
+Here are 11 of the top movers in the BAS market.
+For an adjacent market, please see our top vulnerability management solutions.

 - Picus Security

 - XM Cyber

 AttackIQ calls San Diego, California, home and started as an automated validation platform in 2013.
 Its platform, previously known as FireDrill, enables organizations to test and measure their security posture across environments.
 Informed by the MITRE ATT&CK matrix and its wealth of cyber adversary behavior, clients can run advanced scenarios targeting critical assets and continuously improve their defensive posture.
 AttackIQ’s Anatomic Engine is a differentiator, as it can test machine learning and AI-based cybersecurity components.
 With the capacity to run multi-stage emulations, test network controls, and analyze breach responses, AttackIQ remains a top contender among BAS solutions.

 See our in-depth analysis of AttackIQ’s BAS platform